Fillmore County Journal

 As the Commonweal Theatre in Lanesboro, Minn., presents its rendition of Charles Dickens’ A Christmas Carol, area residents are fortunate to see four very talented local youth actors on stage along with seasoned veteran actors and actresses.
 Siblings William and Vivienne Hoeltzle, children of Michelle Van Hee and … Continue Reading

-Southern Minnesota Initiative Foundation’s Give to the Max Day is an annual event held statewide on November 17 that focuses on supporting local non-profit organizations in your community.
-It was evident again this year, it’s eighth year, how much Give to the Max day means to residents in the area and the importance of … Continue Reading

-Chronic Wasting Disease identified in Fillmore County
+Semcac helping people in Fillmore County

-Sixteen years after being first identified in captive Minnesota elk herds and five years after the state’s only case involving a wild herd, Chronic Wasting Disease (CWD) has been identified in Fillmore County.
-Two bucks were harvested approximately four miles west of Lanesboro in permit area 348.
-While not a complete … Continue Reading